Panopta/puppet/README.md

 ## List of supported modules with options and examples.

 ##### cassandra
-##### Please note that you only have to enable the cassandra module of you have installed cassandra yourself.
+##### Please note that you only have to enable the cassandra module of you have installed cassandra yourself through source.
 - cassandra_location => 'cassandra installation location'

 ##### haproxy